reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 ## Requirements
 - Android 9, 10, or 11 devices
 - Magisk installed
+- If you can install and open this [app](https://t.me/audioryukimods/24) normally, you are good to go.
 - Don't use with another Dolby module!

 ## Installation Guide